• Skip to primary navigation

 • 4 ripe peaches pitted and sliced ½ inch thick

-• 6 tablespoons olive oil divided
+• 6 tablespoons extra virgin olive oil divided

-• balsamic glaze (optional) for topping
+• balsamic glaze for garnish

 Instructions